KanzaFatima/post-install-config/README.md

 <h2>Post-Install Configuration Objectives</h2>

-- In this section we will create and configure osTicket environment.
+- In this section we will create and configure the osTicket environment.
 - We will setup stuff as an admin.
 - We will create role, department, team, agents and users.
 - We will setup different SLA’s and create some help topics.